Aahant0607/Safe_Life/README.md

-# 🛡️ SHEild – Real-Time Women Safety Platform
+# 🛡️ Safe_life – Real-Time Women Safety Platform

-**SHEild** is a real-time women safety mobile application designed to provide quick emergency support, smart communication tools, and location-based features for enhanced personal security.
-Built to function even in low-connectivity areas, SHEild bridges the gap between threat detection and rapid intervention.
+It is a real-time women safety mobile application designed to provide quick emergency support, smart communication tools, and location-based features for enhanced personal security.
+Built to function even in low-connectivity areas, bridges the gap between threat detection and rapid intervention.

 ---